konr/ladino/README.md

 # About Ladino

-A modern latin dictionary, built with what I could extract from Whitaker's LATIN.
+A modern latin dictionary, built with what I could extract from Whitaker's WORDS.

 ## Dedication